craig8196/the-river-protocol/README.md

 * [x] Go back to state machine setup (much easier to navigate and reason about).
 * [x] Should I just use ranges and a bitmap for window validation and packet replay protection??
 Yes.
 * [ ]
+* [ ] What is a TCP segement exactly???
+Initial part of spec is ambiguous.
+* [ ] Discuss mismatch between protocol future proofing (varints) and implementation requirement (4 or 8 octet uints? doubles?)
 * [ ] Review for better info: https://github.com/facebookincubator/katran
 * [ ] Review: https://blog.cloudflare.com/the-road-to-quic/
 * [ ] Make sure that the bit counting is done according to size of currency?? or even currency/2... or off of currency, transmission rates, and RTT...